Georgian wine PDO

 • Aromas: dark berries, clove, cedar, and roasted coffee

-• Palate: rich and layered, with ripe fruit, firm tannin, and well-integrated oak
+• Palate: layered and concentrated, with ripe fruit, firm tannins, and well-integrated oak

-• Finish: dry, long, and elegant, often with a note of dark chocolate or smoke
+• Finish: long, dry, and refined, often marked by notes of dark chocolate or gentle smokiness

-The best Mukuzani wines show balance - strength without heaviness, depth without sweetness.
+The finest examples of Mukuzani are defined by balance - strength without heaviness, depth without excess.

 Production rules

-• Grapes must come exclusively from the Mukuzani microzone
+• Grapes must originate exclusively from the Mukuzani microzone

 • Alcohol: minimum 12%

-• Oak maturation required for at least 1 year; total aging not less than 2 years
+• Oak aging is mandatory for at least 1 year, with total aging not less than 2 years

 Food pairing